Are you trying to figure out which is better when comparing flanged vs flangeless BMX grips?

 What is a flanged grip?

-A flanged grip has the rubber flange on the inside of the grip.
+A flanged grip has a rubber flange on the inside of the grip.

 What is a flangeless grip?

-A flangeless grip doesn’t have the rubber flange.
+A flangeless grip doesn’t have a rubber flange.

 Flanged Or Flangeless Grips, Which Is Better?